 - A personal statement expressing reasons for application, interest in accounting as an academic discipline and interest in accounting practice.

-- Two letters of recommendation from persons in a position to assess the applicant's aptitude for graduate study.
+- One letter of recommendation from persons in a position to assess the applicant's aptitude for graduate study.

 Criteria for admission will be evaluated in the context of applicant's demonstrating appropriate interest and likelihood of success in completing the degree.